mateuszniechwiej/MS-2-Quiz-game/README.md

 ## The Strategy Plane
   ### Project Goal
-  The primary goal of this project is to create an easily navigated and entertaining Quiz Game for users of all age groups using Html, CSS and JavaScript.
+  The primary goal of this project is to create an easily navigated and entertaining Quiz Game for my Milestone Projexct 2 at Code Institute.
+  This game is designed for users of all age groups build using Html, CSS, and JavaScript.

   ### Site Goals
   * Create a fun quiz game to play.